Causal Transfer in Medical Image Analysis: Causal Transfer Learning Applied in Medical Image Analysis

 \subsubsection{Experimental Dataset}

 {The PI-CAI prostate MRI dataset \cite{saha2023artificial}, consisting of 2,049 annotated T2-weighted MRI images, is used in this study.
 These images are lesion-annotated, highlighting cancerous regions in the prostate.
-To simulate domain shift, the dataset is split by MRI scanner vendor: training uses SIEMENS scanners, and Philips scanners are used for validation and testing \cite{carloni2023causality}.
+To simulate domain shift, the dataset is split by MRI scanner vendor: training uses SIEMENS scanners, and validation and testing use Philips scanners \cite{carloni2023causality}.
 This split reflects real-world scenarios where models must generalise across different scanners.
 The dataset’s limited size further underscores the challenge of domain adaptation and makes it an ideal test case for one-shot learning.}